 "She is not talking, banged up and in shock probably.
 We will have to run prints, plates, and everything else to get a positive I.D on her and the victim."
 The cop sitting in the ambulance said as the paramedic tried to get her to lay down on the gurney, but she refused and pushed back against a cabinet and refused to come out or even move toward the men.
 A hand came out and tried to coax her to lay down, but she stayed sitting and glared at everyone.

 "She must have been there and seen everything."
-The paramedic said and she looked out the door as the cop on the road made a noise to indicate how wrong this conversation was in front of her, her eyes trailed up and she saw two men standing near a police car.
-A blonde man and a black haired man and she waved at both of them shyly from the confines of her blanket.
+The paramedic said and she looked out the door as the cop on the road made a noise to indicate how wrong this conversation was in front of the girl, her eyes trailed up and she saw two men standing near a police car.
+A blonde man and a black haired man and she waved at both of them shyly from the confines of her blanket, a small smile as she looked at them.
 The cop looked over his shoulder to see who she was waving to, but the men had vanished before he could turn.
-She eventually let the paramedic lay her down and she closed her eyes and let her self drift away to sleep ad the ambulance drove into the night toward the nearest hospital.
+She eventually let the paramedic lay her down, and she closed her eyes and let her self drift away to sleep as the ambulance drove into the night toward the nearest hospital.

 "Creepy damn kid, never says anything."
-The nurse said as she finished changing the saline bag that hung above her head as the girl watched, her thoughts a mystery and she hugged a stuffed cat another nurse had found in the gift shop close to her.
-The woman unnerved by the pale girl in the bed those dark eyes following everything she did and the way she never made a sound as anyone examined her, the gray haired nurse had never encountered a child patient who made her so uncomfortable and she hurried along with her task before the doctor stopped her.
+The nurse said as she finished changing the saline bag that hung above her head and the girl watched, her thoughts a mystery and she hugged a stuffed cat another nurse had found in the gift shop close to her.
+The woman was unnerved by the pale girl in the bed those dark eyes following everything she did and the way she never made a sound as the doctor examined her, the gray haired nurse had never encountered a child patient who made her so uncomfortable and she hurried along with her task before the doctor stopped her at the door.

 "She may be in shock, but she can still hear you, she is still in there ultimately.
-I know you are busy, but there is an officer who needs to ask her some questions, would you mind sitting and observing?
+I know you are busy, but there is an officer who needs to ask her some questions.
+Would you mind sitting and observing?
 A woman in the room with a vulnerable child such as this would be a great help."
 The doctor said, and looked at down at the child on the bed, smiling at her kindly.
 The girl waved a hand up at her, and he produced a taffy from his pocket and put it in the girls slender hand.
-She snuck it up to her mouth and chewed on it keeping the toy cat close.
+She snuck it up to her mouth and chewed on it and kept the toy cat close, studying everything around her.

 "Lilliana.
 Such a pretty name for a very pretty little girl.
 Do you know where you are?"
 He asked her as the nurse watched both the girl and the doctor, the child's eyes scanned the room and the nurse shuddered as the girls eyes found hers.

-The doctor waited patiently for her to respond and she nodded her understanding and the nurse opened the door to let a brown haired police man into the room he smiled politely at Lilliana, and walked forward to sit down on a chair next to the bed, and she looked at him with a bit of fear.
+The doctor waited patiently for her to respond and she nodded her understanding, the nurse opened the door to let a brown haired police man into the room.
+He smiled politely at Lilliana, walking forward to sit down on a chair next to the bed and she looked at him with a bit of fear.
+He was a figure of authority, and she would be in trouble when he found out what she did.

-"Dose the uniform scare you?
+"Does the uniform scare you?
 My kids say it makes me look tough and mean."
 The cop said and she shook her head no, she opened her hand and put the soft taffy in her mouth and chewed, she watched as the officer studied her for a moment and she saw that the man was not here to be cruel at all.
 Her body language relaxed a bit, and she stretched her feet out in front of her under the blanket setting the toy in her lap.
+The port in the back of her hand hurt, and the tape made her hand itch.

 "I don't name my toys.
-They are not real."
+They are not real, just dead stuffing and plastic."
 She said in a surprisingly mature manner, and the doctor jerked his head back a bit to indicate his surprise.

 "How old are you Lilliana?"
 The officer asked her politely and she held up five fingers to tell him her age, she looked seriously at the man who spoke and slowly opened her hand toward the doctor to indicate her desire for another taffy.